Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 ## Purpose

-The goal of the site is to provide the user with an interactive classic game.
+The goal of the site is to provide the user with an interactive classic online game.

 ## UX Design